justinlovelace/justinlovelace.github.io/index.md

 permalink: /
 ---

 Hello!
 I am currently pursuing a Master's degree in the Language Technologies Institute at Carnegie Mellon University.
-I am excited to be conducting research on NLP for healthcare under the advisement of Dr. Carolyn Rosè.
+I am excited to be conducting research on knowledge base construction with a focus on healthcare applications under the advisement of Dr. Carolyn Rosè.
 You can view my publications [here]({{ "/publications/" }}).

 I previously graduated from Texas A&M University with a B.S. in Computer Science and a Minor in Mathematics.
 During my undergraduate studies, I was fortunate to be supported as a [Craig and Galen Brown Foundation Scholar](http://www.brownfound.org/).
 While there, I conducted research in Clinical NLP with Dr. Bobak Mortazavi.
 Specifically, I worked on mining structured information from clinical notes for adverse outcome prediction and on improving the clinical coherence of abstractive medical report generation.